wfxr/geo-locator/README.md

 ## Overview

-This is a library for fast locating district by GPS coordinates.
+This is a library for fast locating region by GPS coordinates.

 ## Install